giulianopz/grofi/README.md

 rofi -show grofi -modi "grofi:/usr/local/bin/grofi"
 ```

 Launch `rofi` with the configured shortcut.
-Then, type the name of a package or a keyword and press `enter`:
+Then, type the name of a package or a keyword and press <kbd>Enter</kbd> to open in the browser the documentation of the selected entry:

 ![preview](./assets/preview.png)

+---

 ### References:
 - [rofi-script(5)](https://man.archlinux.org/man/rofi-script.5.en)